 For updates on Dee, please view Dee's Brain Defenders Facebook page:

-Twenty-four-year-old Deanne Landes, known to her friends and family as Dee, is a beloved daughter, sister, aunt, and friend.
+Twenty-seven-year-old Deanne Landes, known to her friends and family as Dee, is a beloved daughter, sister, aunt, and friend.
 She enjoys playing soccer, spending time with friends and family, and spending summers out on the lake.
 Dee graduated from Indiana University South Bend with a degree in journalism and film studies in 2012.

 Since graduating, Dee's life hasn't gone the way she hoped or expected.
 She saw herself in a media career and also as a world traveler, but has spent the past year in and out of hospitals due to a brain tumor.